medizininformatik-initiative/Projectathon7-VHF-DataSHIELD/README.md

 - dsBinVal (1.01) https://github.com/difuture-lmu/dsBinVal

 There are different ways allowing you to install the packages.
 The possibly simplest way is to use the web-base user interface of the OPAL server.
-There is a configuration (you need to have permissions to do that) allowing you to see all already installed packages available in specific a version and to upload and, thus, install a new package.
-Don't install the same package in different version; this is not handleable by the R server.
+There is a configuration page (you need to have permissions to do that) allowing you to see all already installed packages available in specific a version and to upload and, thus, install a new package.
+Don't install the same package in a different version; this is not handleable by the R server.
 In this case, the older version will be updated by the newer version with potential site effects to current users and programs using this package.

 There is also an R script that installs the two R packages listed above on the R server of your DataSHIELD installation.
 You can basically go to the directory [installation](./installation), open the R script and run it (executing it on the commend line or within your preferred IDE).